 About hearing tests

-Learn about the different types of hearing tests you might have with an Audiologist and how the results are plotted on an audiogram.
+Learn about the different types of hearing tests you might have with a hearing specialist, and how the results are plotted on an audiogram.

 Pure tone air conduction testing uses a range differently pitched beeps, called pure tones, to test your hearing capacity across the full range of different frequencies.
 When listening to pure tones, the measurement is called pure tone audiometry.